 3) The Science Panel study of childhood thyroid disease and function found that reported thyroid disease was positively associated with measured PFOA serum levels in the child (RR=1.44, 95% CI: 1.02 to 2.03) for an interquartile contrast of 13 to 68 ng/mL in serum PFOA measured in 2005-2006.
 Most of the cases were reported as hypothyroidism (n=39), and the association just for hypothyroidism was similar (RR=1.54, 95% CI: 1.00 to 2.37).
 These associations are consistent in direction and magnitude for the stricter definition of reported thyroid disease combined with reported use of thyroid medication (RR=1.61, 95% CI: 1.07 to 2.51).
 Numbers of reported cases of hyperthyroidism were too few to be informative.
-For most of these children, they were paired with their mothers who provided blood samples as well, from which the maternal serum levels during pregnancy showed a similar pattern (RR=1.61, 95% CI:0.96 to 2.63).
+For most of these children, they were paired with their mothers who provided blood samples as well, from which the maternal serum levels during pregnancy were estimated.
+The risk of thyroid disease by maternal serum levels during pregnancy showed a similar pattern (RR=1.61, 95% CI:0.96 to2.63).
 The study also reported cross sectional analyses of thyroid hormones T4 and TSH in relation to measured PFOA in serum, including subclinical hypothyroidism derived from raised TSH levels.
 No association was found with these clinical markers among those without thyroid disease.